yeha98555/ticket-haven-server/README.md

 - Node.js (v16.18.0 or later)
 - Yarn (v3.5.0 or later)
+- Docker (v23.0.1 or later, if development with docker env)

 ## Installation
 1. Clone this repository to your local machine.